MandyDamsteegt/Master_Thesis/README.md

 10. Calculating verification and final accuracy patterns across blocks.
 11. Generating the final figures used in the thesis.

-To reproduce the analysis, run `Data Analyse Defi.ipynb` from top to bottom.
+To reproduce the analysis, run `Data Analyse Defi (4).ipynb` from top to bottom.

 The notebook assumes that the cleaned CSV files are available in: